 - Cut down on cushions: Or replace synthetic inners with all-natural wool-filled alternatives.
 This provides the dust mites and mould spores with one less place to hide.

-- Choose naturally hypoallergenic bedding – Wool-filled duvets, pillows and mattresses all create a cool, dry environment where dust mites and mould spores can’t survive.
+- Choose hypoallergenic bedding for allergies – Wool-filled duvets, and pillows all create a cool, dry environment where dust mites and mold spores can’t survive.
 This means you can sleep on in comfort, confident that these allergens are being kept at bay.
 Better still, there’s no need to wash at a high heat or freeze to get rid of pesky dust mites.
 Your wool bedding manages this process naturally.